8wgremlin/larp/_pages/spirits.md

 #### Some well known spirits

-"Kregot, the opener of the ways" one of the first spirts that shamans learn about.
+"The opener of the ways"
+one of the first spirts that shamans learn about.

-"Lajal, the screaming metal spirit" lajal is renowned for its thirst for death and combat, and is often called upon by those seeking its boon.
+"The screaming metal spirit"
+lajal is renowned for its thirst for death and combat, and is often called upon by those seeking its boon.